smalex86/Logger/README.md

 * SimpleLoggerFactory - factory simple (file) logger
 * SimpleStaticLogger - not suitable with PsrLog
 * route:
+    * CachedFileRoute - route for file logging with cache using
+    * ConsoleRoute - route for output log info console (for cli mode)
     * DatabaseRoute - route for database logging
     * FileRoute - ex SimpleLogger, route for file logging
-    * CachedFileRoute - route for file logging with cache using
     * SyslogRoute - syslog route
 * tests